diffix/reference/docs/misc.md

 > TODO: Work through the above cases more carefully

+> From Sebastian: I implemented a playground for experimenting with this idea.
+It can be found here: https://github.com/diffix/experiments/blob/master/Multi-level-aggregation.ipynb

 > TODO: Think about whether an attack is actually possible with an inner select like this